Chapter 2 - Hemispheric function

 Handedness correlates fairly closely with language dominance.
 Ninety percent of the population is right-handed; of 1,000 right-handed people only one will be right hemisphere dominant for speech; overwhelmingly, to be right-handed is to be left brained for language.
 Ten percent of the population is left-handed; 7 of 10 left-handed individuals are left-brain dominant for speech, essentially breaking down the nice speech-handedness correlations seen in right-handed individuals.
 The remaining 3 left-handers will be those with either bilateral representation of speech (2) or with right hemisphere dominance (1).
-Functional Magnetic Resonance Imaging (fMRI) has added the capability to study regional metabolic activities in the brain, which is adding to and corroborating past findings determined by traditional methods (see Chap.
-11 ).
+Functional Magnetic Resonance Imaging (fMRI) has added the capability to study regional metabolic activities in the brain, which is adding to and corroborating past findings determined by traditional methods (see Chapter 11 ).

 We have learned most of what we know about speech functions and localization from disease processes involving the brain.
 Some minor contribution has come from stimulation studies and observations of the effects of drugs.
 Table 2-1 summarizes the effects of destructive lesions of the classic anatomical speech areas of Broca and Wernicke.
 Dysfunctions of language are called dysphasias, complete loss of some component of language function is called aphasia.